| Death leaves a heartache no one can heal, love leaves a memory no

 We gathered freshly blooming flowers from the farm, placed them in canning jars, and took them to the graves.

-Little has changed, as hundreds return to remember family and friends, now reposing in Calhoun's hundred or so cemeteries.
+A few return to remember family and friends, now reposing in Calhoun's hundred or so cemeteries.

 I was taken back by the curiosity of some readers who viewed the practice in